lrq3000/pyFileFixity/README.rst

    the only freely available parity software that supports erasures.
 -  Display the predicted total ecc file size given your parameters, and the total time it will take to encode/decode.
--  No external library needed, only native Python 2.7.x (but with PyPy it will be way faster!).
 -  Opensourced under the very permissive MIT licence, do whatever you want!